 To the Thessalonian Christians who were facing persecution, Paul promised retributive justice.
 “It is just for God to repay with affliction those who have afflicted you.”
-(2 Thessalonians 1:6) God deals out retributive justice, Paul says.
-The godless persecutors of the Thessalonian Christians will pay a penalty “when (Jesus) comes to be glorified in His saints on that day, and to be marveled at among all who have believed.”
+(2 Thessalonians 1:6) The godless persecutors of the Thessalonian Christians will pay a penalty “when (Jesus) comes to be glorified in His saints on that day, and to be marveled at among all who have believed.”
 (2 Thessalonians 1:10)

-God’s promise to give retributive justice is the foundation for Christian forbearance.
+God’s promise to provide his saints with retributive justice is the foundation for Christian forbearance.
 “Do not take revenge, my dear friends, but leave room for God’s wrath, for it is written: ‘It is mine to avenge; I will repay,’ says the Lord.”
 (Romans 12:19)

 Jesus Paid it All

 It’s important to remember, however, that God himself paid the price for the sins of the world in the death of Jesus.
 If the death of Jesus satisfies the debt humanity owes God, can it also satisfy the debt owed those who have been wronged in this life?
 Can it satisfy the debt of Nazi prison guards or bomb planting Klansmen?